 The rule is simple.
 Call 999 for an ambulance, or take someone straight to A&E if it is an emergency or life threatening situation.

 A&E should only be used in extreme circumstances.
-Many people visit A&E when they could have received the advice and help they needed from their Pharmacist, GP or walk-in service.
+Many people visit A&E when they could have received the advice and help they needed from their Pharmacist, GP or Urgent Treatment Centre (including walk-in access)

 If you access A&E inappropriately, you may be turned away and directed to another NHS service.